Coffee Drink

 - Regional drink guide

 Café Tropeiro is a rustic, unfiltered brew traditionally prepared by Brazilian traveling merchants known as tropeiros.
 The coffee has a bold, earthy flavor with a smoky note imparted by the addition of a hot ember.
 Because the grounds remain in the pot, the body is heavy and the texture thick.
-Sweetness is minimal unless sugar is added.
-The brasa (ember) used to settle the grounds contributes a charred aroma and a hint of wood smoke that distinguishes it from other coffees.",
+Sweetness varies by cook and region: some versions are brewed black and rough, while others add sugar during boiling.
+The brasa (ember) used to settle the grounds contributes a charred aroma and a hint of wood smoke that distinguishes it from other coffees.

 Ingredients